How To Use QuickBooks

 If you use 'Desktop View' in the desktop app, you will get the nice flowchart you find when working in the QBD.
 The QBO App also has the 'split screen' feature or the ability to use multiple company files at the same time.

-If you are coming the QBD environment, the QBO Desktop App will help you feel a bit more comfortable while learning how to use QuickBooks Online.
+If you are coming to the QBD environment, the QBO Desktop App will help you feel a bit more comfortable while learning how to use QuickBooks Online.

 4. Keeping Track of the Apps Dashboard: Regularly check the Apps Dashboard for any syncing issues to ensure all integrated apps work correctly, preventing data discrepancies.